chainstack/docs/docs/platform/stop-or-start-a-node.md

 1. Click a network in the project.
 1. Select the node to stop or start.
 Click **Stop** or **Start**.

-In a [consortium project](/glossary/consortium-project), stopping the first deployed node will stop the entire network, including the service nodes.
+In a [consortium project](/glossary/consortium-project), stopping the first deployed [peer node](/glossary/peer-node) will stop the entire network, including the [service nodes](/glossary/service-node).

 ::: tip See also